themindfuldev/cintia-personal-site/src/content/work/project-accessibility-design.md

 - Interviewed and hired a designer contractor, and acted as the Assigned Manager, leading the contract work on auditing 20 components in the Gestalt Design System to achieve compliance, identifying and supporting the remediation of 15 accessibility issues, plus directing the work on redesigning our former accessibility annotations kit.
 - Contributed to create a TPM accessibility-related job kit, and joined the panel interviews to hire our new role to support accessibility.
 Yay!

-## 2. Usability tests with people with disabilities
+## 2. Usability test with people with disabilities

 - Proposed and onboarded a new vendor, [Fable](https://makeitfable.com/), to support accessibility initiatives such as research and training.
 - Partnered with the UX Research and Legal teams to develop a research process and assign DRIs for usability studies.